oirearviohack/w-w-w/README.md

-# Vizlib General-Purpose Visualisation Library for ODA
+# VizLib General-Purpose Visualisation Library for ODA

+There shouldn't be need to use app-specific UI libraries in self-care apps the ODA plans to create and enable - a single good baseline library should do the work, extend to different uses and be flexible in terms of data it can visualise or embed.
+The library's initial demo version uses mix of FHIR and proprietary (W2E) data structures and APIs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.